uptick/js-jam/README.md

 model are placeholders for calls to API endpoints.
 They should return promises, which in turn return JSON-API structured data.

-Options for atrributes are currently limited to `required`.
+Options for attributes are currently limited to `required`.

 Options for relationships: